-2019 2018 Henderson managed - Global Investors Long Dated Credit - 7.7% SSgA managed - Sterling Corporate Bonds 7.7% 7.5% LGIM managed - Infrastructure Equity 5.6% 5.1% PIC - buy-in 11.9% 12.3%
+2020 2019 SSgA managed - Sterling Corporate Bonds 0.0% 7.7% LGIM managed - Infrastructure Equity 5.0% 5.6% PIC - buy-in 11.7% 11.9%

-23 Contingencies and commitments
+22 Contingencies and commitments

-Other than the liability to pay future pensions and GMP (see below), there were no material contingent liabilities of the Scheme at 31 December 2019 or at 31 December 2018.
-As at 31 December 2018, the Scheme had a commitment of £40,000,000 to Aviva which was drawn down during 2019.
+Other than the liability to pay future pensions and GMP (see below), there were no material contingent liabilities of the Scheme at 31 December 2020 or at 31 December 2019.

 In October 2018, the High Court determined that benefits provided to members of contracted out pension schemes must be recalculated to reflect the equalisation of state pension between May 1990 and April 1997 for both men and women.
+In November 2020 a further ruling was made requiring pension schemes to revisit individual transfer payments made since May 1990 to check if any additional value is due as a result of GMP equalisation.
 The Trustee is now reviewing, with its advisers, the implication of this ruling on the Scheme and the equalisation of guaranteed minimum pensions between men and women in the context of the rules of the Scheme and the value of any liability.
 As soon as this review is finalised and any liability quantified, then members will be communicated with.